jacneeley/get-spotify-python/README.md

-# Album Cover Search CLI
+# Album Cover Search Script

 ## Purpose:
 To make the process of collecting Album Cover images for our blog's top 30 less tedious<br>